giampaolo/psutil/docs/api.rst

 =============

 Complete reference for all psutil classes and functions.
 Provided as a single HTML page for ease of searchability.
+For a high-level overview with short examples see :doc:`api-overview`.

 .. note::
    psutil 8.0 introduces breaking API changes.
 See the :ref:`migration guide <migration-8.0>` if upgrading from 7.x.

 .. tip::
-   Press :kbd:`@` to open a go-to-symbol menu with fuzzy-search function, to jump between class and method definitions.
+   Press :kbd:`@` to quickly jump to a function, class, or method definition.

 .. contents::
    :local:
    :depth: 1

-For a high-level overview with short examples see :doc:`api-overview`.

 System related functions
 ------------------------